Twined knitting: Method

 The wrong side of a two-end knitted mitten knitted in Z-twisted yarn.

 The technique is typically knitted with fine yarn and thin knitting needles to create a firm and dense fabric.
 A rule of thumb is to use knitting needles that are 0.5 mm smaller in diameter than the recommended needle size of the yarn.
 Metal knitting needles are preferred.
 Traditionally, twine knitting is performed in the round with five double-pointed needles.

 Casting on is performed with the two strands of yarn and one additional strand of yarn.
 There are three common casting on methods.
 When knitting mittens, gloves, socks and stockings, the strands of yarn left from casting on are typically braided as a decorative detail.

 The English style of knitting (also called right-hand knitting or throwing) is applied, i.e. both yarns are carried in the right hand.

-To knit, both strands of yarn are held in back and carried in the knitters right hand, the strands of yarn being separated by the index and the middle finger.
+To knit, both strands of yarn are held in back and carried in the knitter's right hand, the strands of yarn being separated by the index and the middle finger.
 The right needle is inserted into the next stitch on the left needle through the front loop as if to knit, knitting with the back strand of yarn that is brought over the front strand of yarn with the index finger.

-To purl, both strand of yarn are held in front and carried in the knitters right hand, the strands of yarn being separated by the index and the middle finger.
+To purl, both strands of yarn are held in front and carried in the knitter's right hand, the strands of yarn being separated by the index and the middle finger.
 The right needle is inserted into the next stitch on the left needle through the back loop as if to purl, knitting with the back strand of yarn that is brought under the front strand of yarn with the index finger.

 The technique is characteristic of its relief patterns.
 These are formed by knitting purled stitches, deep stitches (Swedish: djupmaskor) and crook stitches (Swedish: krokmaskor).

 Detail photo of a pair of two-end knitted stockings part of the traditional female costume from Orsa, showing the relief pattern characteristic of twined knitting.